Oaks at Oxon Hill

 Apartment List publishes monthly rent reports and underlying data for hundreds of cities across the nation, as well as data aggregated for counties, metros, and states.
 These data are intended to be a source of reliable information that help renters and policymakers make sound decisions.
 Insights from our data are covered regularly by journalists across the country.
 To access the data yourself, please visit our Data Downloads Page.

-Welcome to the Apartment List October 2025 Rent Report for Oxon Hill, MD.
-Currently, the overall median rent in the city stands at $1,742, roughly the same as last month.
-Prices are now down 4.4% year-over-year.
+Welcome to the Apartment List November 2025 Rent Report for Oxon Hill, MD.
+Currently, the overall median rent in the city stands at $1,746, roughly the same as last month.
+Prices remain down 4.2% year-over-year.
 Read on to learn more about what’s been happening in the Oxon Hill rental market and how it compares to trends throughout the broader Washington metro area and the nation as a whole.

 Oxon Hill got the first part of its name from "Oxonienis," which means Oxford in Latin.
 Thomas Addison, whose 18th century manor inspired the town's name, thought the area looked quite a bit like Oxford, England.